Skip to main content

 Subsection 6.2.4 Working with Fractional Exponents

 Fractional exponents simplify many calculations involving radicals.
-You should learn to convert easily between exponential and radical notation.
+It will be useful for you to convert easily between exponential and radical notation.

 Example 6.2.13.